glowinthedark/acw/docs/acw7.md

 13. Ask:   What acceptable identities did  CULT GAME PROGRAM create?

 - Run: Presence Process 3 and 4.

 14. Ask:   What unacceptable identities did CULT GAME PROGRAM create?

 - Run Presence Process 3 and 4.
 - The Presence Processes can be found at http://www.knowledgism.com

 15. Ask:   Connected to the CULT GAME PROGRAM what was it okay to do?

-        -Repetitive to F/N.
+ - Repetitive to F/N.

 16. Ask:   Connected to the CULT GAME PROGRAM  what was not okay to do?